Daniel Accurately Predicted Antiochus IV Epiphanes

 “At the end of their reign, when the measure of their sins is full, a king will arise, a proud-faced, ingenious-minded man.
 His power will now greater and greater, though not through any power of his own; he will plot incredible schemes, he will succeed in whatever he undertakes, he will destroy powerful men and the holy ones, God’s people.
 Such will be his resourcefulness of mind that all of his treacherous activities will succeed.
 He will grow arrogant of heart and destroy many people by taking them unawares.
 He will challenge the power of the Prince of Princes but, without any human intervention, he will be broken”—Daniel 8:23-25 NJB

-In these verses, Gabriel expands his description of Antiochus IV, giving additional details about his persecution of the Jews (1 Maccabees 1-6).
+Daniel accurately predicted Antiochus IV Epiphanes arrogant actions in these verses.
+Gabriel expands his description of Antiochus IV, giving additional details about his persecution of the Jews (1 Maccabees 1-6).
 He who would take his throne through deception and intrigue against the rightful heir, his nephew Demetrius.
 Antiochus’ great power would not be his own, but would have a demonic source.
-He would succeed at first by defeating powerful rulers and generals and destroying many of God’s holy people Israel and deceive himself, insanely thinking himself great enough to oppose God.
+He would succeed at first by defeating powerful rulers and generals and destroying many of God’s holy people Israel and deceive himself, insanely thinking himself great enough to oppose the God of the Jews.
 Eventually he would would be shattered, not through assassination or battle, but through some terrible physical and/or mental ailment or accident, seemingly or likely sent by God.
 In any case, he died a horrible death (1 Maccabees 6:1-16; 2 Maccabees 9:4-28).

-It is truly amazing that the even minor details, let alone major points, concerning Antiochus IV were foretold 350 years in advance!
+It is truly amazing that the even minor details, let alone major points, concerning Antiochus IV were predicted by Daniel 350 years in advance!
 Only the Almighty Creator could do such a thing.
 This gives us great confidence that all Bible prophecies which are not yet fulfilled will be fulfilled (Titus 1:2), with precision accuracy!

-2 thoughts on “Does Daniel’s Prophecy Accurately Predict Antiochus IV Epiphanes?
+2 thoughts on “Daniel Accurately Predicted Antiochus IV Epiphanes

 1. You state: